Your cart

 The Psychology of perfume is called the ability of certain aromas to evoke different sensations and memories and also modify our behavior based on it.

-The limbic system is a network of structures that controls some behaviors essential to the life of all mammals, such as finding food, and staying alive.
+The limbic system is a network of structures that controls some behaviors essential to the life of all mammals, such as finding food and staying alive.

 Likewise, there are also certain aromas capable of calming us mentally, and/or that keep us away from anxiety and improve our focus on the present.